Course Introduction to Programming

 Figure 7

-Choose a name of your preference and end with the extension .c.
-This is very important as it signals to the computer that the file in question contains code written in the C language.
+Choose a name of your preference and end it with the .c extension.
+This is very important, as it signals to the computer that the file in question contains code written in the C language.
 Press Save to save.

 Figure 8